braj011/investment_research_client/README.md

 - add notes / comments to their stocks so that a user can keep track of their thoughts and analysis
 - send themselves the notes by email now or at ata future date of their choosing.

+Built using React frameork alongside Redux to manage state.
+CSS is a mix of custom and Semantic UI.
+Backend: Ruby on Rails, with the app hosted on Heroku.
+Backend repo: https://github.com/braj011/stock_note_server

 ### Home page
 ![Alt text](images/homePage.png)